 The Acacia Property is located on the Adams Plateau area of British Columbia, approximately 60 km NE of Kamloops and 22 km east of the town of Barriere.
-The 4633 ha property was staked by Eagle Plains in 1999 covering a stratigraphic package that hosts a number of base- and precious-metal deposits.
+The 4714 ha property was staked by Eagle Plains in 1999 covering a fertile stratigraphic package that hosts a number of base- and precious-metal deposits.
 The claims are owned 100% by Eagle Plains with no royalties or other encumbrances.
 Access is by a network of all-weather logging and historical roads.

 Work by past operators on the Acacia Property has identified well-developed volcanogenic massive sulphide (“VMS”) mineralization and alteration hosted by the Lower Cambrian to Devono-Mississippian Eagle Bay Formation, the property has high potential for hosting VMS-style deposits.

 - Adjacent to the past producing Homestake and Samatosum Mines